The Ultimate Travel Guide To Seminyak, Bali

 Seminyak is not that big, but it is big enough to keep yourself strolling around for days on end.
 Get yourself a villa in Oberoi or Petitenget, and you can easily walk to the beach and explore the best shopping and dining streets around.
 Jalan Drupadi is also home to many villas, and it is a perfect location, very strategic towards Oberoi, Dhyana Pura and Double Six.
 While walking can be nice, it can also be tiring, especially during the hottest hours of the day.

-Renting a scooter can be the perfect solution to transport yourself from your villa to the beach, to Warung Melati for lunch and back to Petitenget to check out some shops.
-On a scooter, you can also easily reach nearby tourist towns such as Canggu or you could drive to Uluwatu and check out some of the best beaches in Bali.
-Renting a scooter can be as cheap as AUS $ 6/day and it gets cheaper when renting the scooter for a week or a month.
-Alternatively, if you prefer you can download the Go Jek app ( Indonesia’s equivalent of Uber) and get them to swing by your villa or hotel and whisk you off to the nearest cafes or beach club.
-They are fast, cheap and you’ll love the app as you can track your driver’s approach.
+Renting a scooter can be the perfect solution to transport yourself from your villa to the beach to Warung Melati for lunch and back to Petitenget to check out some shops.
+On a scooter, you can also easily reach nearby tourist towns such as Canggu, or you could drive to Uluwatu and check out some of the best beaches in Bali.
+Renting a scooter can be as cheap as AUS $ 6/day, and it gets cheaper when renting the scooter for a week or a month.
+Alternatively, if you prefer, you can download the Go Jek app (Indonesia’s equivalent of Uber) and get them to swing by your villa or hotel and whisk you off to the nearest cafes or beach clubs.
+They are fast and cheap, and you’ll love the app as you can track your driver’s approach.

-There are also plenty of Blue Bird ( metred taxi ) taxis around but you do risk getting stuck in a traffic jam, especially when wanting to go to the beach to catch the sunset.
+There are also plenty of Blue Bird (metred taxi) taxis around, but you risk getting stuck in a traffic jam, especially when going to the beach to catch the sunset.
 Definitely ( if you’re brave enough ) use the Go Jek app for this.
-For day trips to Canggu or Uluwatu, it is wise to hire a personal driver as regular taxis are banned around the beach areas.
+For day trips to Canggu or Uluwatu, it is wise to hire a personal driver, as regular taxis are banned around the beach areas.